 - Always wipe up any mess they leave behind as soon as possible to prevent stains and odours – this is particularly important for any toilet-related accidents.

-With that out of the way, you should hopefully now have a much better idea of which sort of flooring you should choose to make cleaning up after your pets that much easier.
+With that out of the way, you should hopefully now have a much better idea of which sort of flooring is best for pets, and what you can do to make cleaning up after them that much easier.
 And if you’re interested in buying any of our tiles, then get in touch with the team at Stone Superstore today.

-We’ve an enormous range of tiles for you to choose from, including kitchen and bathroom tiles, so why not order a free sample of your favourites today?
-And in the meantime, browse more helpful articles like this to help you choose between natural stone and porcelain.
+We’ve got an enormous range of tiles for you to choose from, including kitchen tiles and bathroom tiles, so why not order a free sample of your favourites today?
+And in the meantime, browse more helpful articles like this one in our inspiration hub for more advice around using tiles in your home.